| Why submit my site? The most frequently asked pages on the web

 the top page (and so on).
 In fact this is the concept

 in which most spiders find their way around the web.
+Others say that submissions for every page

 are necessary.
 This is called a "deep submit".